tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 - ALB Multi-header values
   - enable multi-value headers
 - Can by used with X-Ray by using SDK.
+- **• Important: Docker is not for AWS Lambda, it’s for ECS / Fargate**: Nodejs, java, python, golang, ruby, custom runtime api
-- Layer: to re-use dependencies & sp other platform.
+- **Layer**: to re-use dependencies & sp other platform.

+- *Lambda Integration with ALB*
+  - To expose a Lambda function as an HTTP(S) endpoint, You can use the Application Load Balancer (or an API Gateway)
+  - The Lambda function must be *registered* in a **target group**

 - **Lambda@Edge**
   - Run global AWS lambda alongside CloudFront CDN